Jorgetrujilloroman/github-backup-python/README.md

 If you are using Windows, you can import the task named *"GitHub-Backup-Script-Automation.xml"* by going to ```Task Scheduler -> Actions -> Import Task -> Importing the tasks```

-You have to change the "Actions Start a Program" route by changing "USERNAME" to your Windows current user.
+While importing the task, you have to change the "Actions Start a Program" route by going to ```Actions -> Edit -> Browse``` and choosing the **"github-backup-script.py"** on the folder where you downloaded it.

 By default, the tasks are executed each hour but you can change it by ```Double click on the task -> Triggers -> Edit```